Shooting near New Jersey high school prompts lockdown, victim runs to school for help

 Authorities say school Resource Officer Timothy McCarthy was on scene already, and officers in the area responded immediately.

 The investigation revealed that the shooting did not occur inside the school, but approximately 1/4 of a mile down the road.
-The victim, who received a non-life threatening wound, ran to the school for help.
+The victim, a 16-year-old boy who received a non-life threatening wound, ran to the school for help.

-The victim is currently at the hospital with their parents receiving treatment.
+The victim went to the hospital with his parents receiving treatment.
+Authorities were trying to determine whether he was a student at the school.

 ----------